 In an effort to accelerate EV adoption, many governments have implemented incentive programs.
 Some are targeted towards building out charging infrastructure, while others aim to reduce the acquisition cost of the vehicles themselves.
-These rebates can play a significant role in making electrification more viable and lower the overall total cost of ownership.
+These rebates can play a significant role in making electrification more viable and lowering the overall total cost of ownership.

-When looking at Europe as a whole, on average a €4,000 rebate would increase the economic viability by an additional 6 percentage points and a €6,500 rebate would increase it further to 9 percentage points.
-This goes to show that rebates are important levers for governments to help incentivize businesses to go electric until EVs achieve price parity with ICE vehicles.
-They significantly help increase the use cases for going electric and help companies realize a positive ROI sooner.
+When looking at Europe as a whole, on average a \leq 4,000 (£3,349) rebate would increase the economic viability by an additional 6 percentage points, and a \leq 6,500 (£5,442) rebate would increase it further to 9 percentage points.
+This goes to show that rebates are important levers for governments to help incentivise businesses to go electric until EVs achieve price parity with ICE vehicles.
+Rebates significantly help increase the use cases for going electric and help companies realise a positive ROI sooner.